-Should I file the FAFSA even if my child is unlikely to qualify for aid since I work at a Fortune 500 Company?
+Should I file the FAFSA even if my child is unlikely to qualify for aid?

 Yes, probably.
 There are two good reasons to submit the FAFSA even if you don't expect your child to qualify for need-based aid.

-First, all students attending college at least half-time are eligible for unsubsidized federal student loans, regardless of financial need or income level. ("Unsubsidized" means the borrower, rather than the federal government, pays the interest that accrues during school and during the grace period and any deferment periods after graduation.)
+First, all students attending college at least half time are eligible for unsubsidized federal student loans, regardless of financial need or income level. ("Unsubsidized" means the borrower, rather than the federal government, pays the interest that accrues during school, the grace period, and any deferment periods after graduation.)
 If you want your child to be eligible for this federal loan, you'll need to submit the FAFSA.
 But don't worry, your child won't be locked in to taking out the loan.
 If you submit the FAFSA and then decide your child doesn't need the student loan, your child can decline it through the college's financial aid portal before the start of the school year.